JanJaapKo/DysonPureLink/readme.md

 # Dyson Pure Link - Domoticz Python plugin
 Domoticz plugin to integrate the Dyson PureLink devices

+## Upgrade notes:
+As of plugin version 5, it is using the Extended Plugin framework.
+As a result, new devices will be created .
+If you want to preserve history, timers etc, you have to merge them with the old ones.
+Follow the below steps:
+1. upgrade plugin following instructions below
+2. follow instructions on

 ## Prerequisites

 - Requires Domoticz version V4.10548 or later (due to password hashing).